 4. Hydrate your body (but not so much you have to go to the bathroom 9 times on the plane).

-Aside from gorging on delicious meals, this is the hardest tip for me to follow.
-I don’t like water.
-It’s boring.
+Aside from gorging on delicious meals, this is the hardest tip for me to follow because I don’t like water.
+Frankly, it’s boring.
 And in my family, the men are always going to the bathroom and I hate running to the lavatory multiple times on the plane or in a customer meeting.

 So, I tend to not follow this advice as much as I should.
 I try to make up for it by hitting water hard the night before a flight, and getting after it pretty heavy at my hotel at night.

-According to OneMedical.com, staying hydrated has multiple benefits including: removing toxins from your body, improving cardiovascular health, keeping your body cool, making your skin supple (translation: less wrinkles…) and more.
+According to According to OneMedical.com, staying hydrated has multiple benefits including: removing toxins from your body, improving cardiovascular health, keeping your body cool, making your skin supple (translation: less wrinkles) and more

-Greatist.com notes that regular water consumption may promote weight loss, improves mood, fights fatigue and much more.
-In fact, I’ve not found anyone who thinks drinking water is a bad idea.
+Greatist notes that regular water consumption may promote weight loss, improves mood, fights fatigue and much more.
+In fact, I have not found anyone who thinks drinking water is a bad idea.

-Besides, if you’ve had a kidney stone in the middle of the night stuck in a Nashville Hilton like I have…well, it’s agonizing.
-Trust me…you don’t want it.
-Had I drank more water, I could have likely prevented this.
+Besides, if you’ve had a kidney stone in the middle of the night stuck in a Nashville Hilton like I have, well, it’s agonizing.
+You don’t want it.
+Trust me on that.
+Had I drank more water I likely could have prevented that unpleasant experience.